-New research into the emergence of space and time has revealed evidence that the universe could be a hologram.
+New research into the emergence of space and time has revealed evidence that the universe could have emerged from a two-dimensional “hologram.”

 An international collaboration of researchers from the UK, Italy, and Canada – including Niayesh Afshordi of Perimeter Institute and the University of Waterloo – suggests that conventional ideas about the workings of the universe may need to be rethought.